 Child Death Review (CDR) is the process to be followed when responding to, investigating, and reviewing the death of any child under the age of 18, from any cause.
 It runs from the moment of a child’s death to the completion of the review by the Child Death Overview Panel (CDOP).
-The process is designed to capture the expertise and thoughts of all individuals who have interacted with the case in order to identify changes that could save the lives of children.
+The process is designed to capture the expertise and thoughts of all individuals who have interacted with the case to identify changes that could save the lives of children.

-The death of a child is a devastating loss that profoundly affects bereaved parents as well as siblings, grandparents, extended family, friends and professionals who were involved in caring for the child in any capacity.
+The death of a child is a devastating loss that profoundly affects bereaved parents as well as siblings, grandparents, extended family, friends, and professionals who were involved in caring for the child in any capacity.
 Families experiencing such a tragedy should be met with empathy and compassion.
 They need clear and sensitive communication.
 They also need to understand what happened to their child and know that people will learn from what happened.
 The process of expertly reviewing all children’s deaths is grounded in deep respect for the rights of children and their families, with the intention of preventing future child deaths.

 How to notify us of a child death